sftcd/openssl/esnistuff/README.md

 DON'T TRY ECH YET!!!
 The very much work-in-progress code is sooooo awful still...

+- 20210623: FIXME: seems like our ``make-example-ca.sh`` script barfs when openssl is built in debug more but works fine otherwise (or some such).
+  (The fake CA key gen fails as do subsequent operations, perhaps some mismatch between the openssl.cnf files?)
+Added a work around for that for now, as it's probably not an ECH related issue.

-- 20210622: added [agiletest.sh](agiletest.sh) that'll have a pile of
+- 20210623: added [agiletest.sh](agiletest.sh) that has a pile of
-  tests related to alg agility and other parameter handling (just keygen so far)
+  tests related to algorithm agility and other parameter handling.
+See [agility.md](agility.md) for some more details.

-- 20210622: haproxy/split-mode still needs work on key rotation but otherwise not that bad
+- 20210622: haproxy/split-mode still needs work on key rotation but otherwise not that bad, though there's some unexpected behaviour when nonsense inner SNI values are used.
+(Had a call with haproxy devs on 20210623 so won't try fix that just yet - some other changes to do first to more properly handle inner/outer CH's in a more generic manner.)

 - 20210615: got split-mode ``s_client`` to ``s_server`` via haproxy working